All comparisons

 How to Switch from Bluebeam Revu

 Switching from Bluebeam takes about 60 seconds.
 Easy Takeoffs runs in your browser with no software to install, no license key, and no IT department required.
 Upload the same PDFs you use in Bluebeam, set your scale (auto-detection handles most drawings automatically), and start measuring.
 Your Bluebeam takeoff data does not transfer, because measurement data never transfers between takeoff tools.
 But your source PDFs work identically.
 Most users complete their first takeoff in Easy Takeoffs within 10 minutes of signing up.
 The interface is cleaner, the tools are focused, and the workflow is straightforward: upload, calibrate, measure, export.
+For Mac users in particular, the switch also means no more Parallels, no more Boot Camp, and no more "I borrowed the Windows laptop again" messages on your team.

 Common Questions